What items can be brought in free of duty and tax?

 A customs entry for Customs clearance may be required if the goods carried are valued over $A1000.

-Laptop computers and other similar electronic equipment for personal use may also be brought in duty/tax free provided Customs and Border Protection is satisfied you are taking these goods with you on departure.
+Laptop computers and other similar electronic equipment for personal use may also be brought in duty/tax free provided we are satisfied you are taking these goods with you on departure.

 Temporary importation of commercial goods